Delivery

 What Makes a Useful Engineering Discovery Sprint

-Good discovery is not a pause before real work.
-It is the work that prevents a team from spending months solving the wrong problem cleanly.
+Good discovery is not a polite pause before the real work.
+It is the work that keeps effort aligned with the platform problem that actually matters.

 A useful sprint creates shared understanding around users, workflows, data, constraints, and launch risks.
-It should leave the team with decisions, not just notes.
+It should leave the team with decisions, a first buildable slice, and a clearer sense of what not to do yet.

 Make uncertainty visible

-Early technical spikes, architecture sketches, and interface models expose the questions that matter.
+Early technical spikes, architecture sketches, and interface models expose the questions that matter while they are still cheap to answer.
 That gives stakeholders a better basis for scope and sequencing decisions.

 End with a buildable plan

-The best output is a roadmap grounded in tradeoffs: what to build first, what to defer, what needs validation, and where quality bars cannot be compromised.
+The best output is a roadmap grounded in tradeoffs: what to build first, what to defer, what needs validation, and where quality bars cannot be compromised because the system will carry real risk.